 10. Terranics Probiotics

 Terranics contains 60 billion CFUs and 19 probiotic strains, all of which are carefully selected.
 This blend is ideal for men.
 It is stomach acid and bile resistant and has a delayed-release formulation.
 This product is manufactured in a GMP-certified facility in the USA and undergoes third-party lab testing as well.

 How We Rank

-The first thing we reviewed, when creating our rankings for the best probiotics for men, is the CFUs or AFUs.
-These are essentially the same but CFU is colony forming units and is a specific term you will see in relation to probiotics.
-AFU is active fluorescent units.
+The first thing we reviewed when creating our rankings for the best probiotics for men, is the CFUs or AFUs.
+These are essentially the same but CFU is colony-forming units and is a specific term you will see with probiotics.
+AFU is the active fluorescent units.
 We eliminated options that had less than 40 billion CFUs or AFUs as the recommended range is 40-100 billion.
-This is why the popular brands Nutrition Essentials, didn’t make it (they had 30 billion CFUs).
+This is why the popular brand, Nutrition Essentials, didn’t make it (they had 30 billion CFUs).